stmilne/icds_docs_v2/docs/getting-started/system-overview.md

 ## Two ways to access

-Roar Collab can be accessed in two ways:  via the web-based Portal <br>
+Roar can be accessed in two ways:  via the web-based Portal <br>
 <https://rcportal.hpc.psu.edu/pun/sys/dashboard> <br>
 and by "secure shell" ([`ssh`][ssh]) from a terminal application.